Coelancanth/Loop_RPG/Assets/Docs/Format/ThinkingLogFormat.md

 ---

 ## **Functional Requirements**
 - Refine the functional requirements into specific items based on the system design document.
-- Use a numbered list (e.g., FR1, FR2) to clearly label each functional point.

 **Example:**
-**FR1:** Functional requirement description
+- Functional requirement description
 - **Input:** Data or parameters
 - **Output:** Result or format